-How customer engagement and behavioural science can help
+How customer engagement and behavioral science can help

 With the inevitable increase in customer consumption due the pandemic, and more customers are in vulnerable positions, it’s never been more important for suppliers to proactively engage directly with their customers, and to offer advice and assistance.

-A behavioural science based customer engagement programme can help.
-Using data science and behavioural science techniques to communicate insights and advice directly to individual customers, to help them understand their household consumption and behaviours and to motivate them to reduce their consumption through personalised tips and advice.
+A behavioral science based customer engagement program can help.
+Using data science and behavioral science techniques to communicate insights and advice directly to individual customers, to help them understand their household consumption and behaviors and to motivate them to reduce their consumption through personalized tips and advice.
 Read more about how it works.

 A customer engagement program can also specifically help water suppliers identify and support their vulnerable customers.
 You can read more about this in our blog “How Advizzo provides proactive support for vulnerable customers”.
 You might also like to read our blog “Engaging with customers through a time of crisis – lesson from lockdown” where we look at four ways that suppliers can enhance their customer engagement.

 Here at Advizzo we work with energy companies and water suppliers to improve their customer engagement and help them meet consumption reduction goals.
 Take a look at some of the results that we have achieved for water companies across the UK and across the globe as a result of engagement and intervention: